concept trailer

 REVIEW SUMMARY

 "There is a melancholy and specificity that really sets this story apart from other time travel comedies/dramedies.
 It’s a time-travel with loads of heart.
 It has a 1990s nostalgic bent that feels like it has yet to be fully exhausted by most nostalgia movies.
-The blueprint of this script feels like a can't-miss."
+This script feels like a can't-miss."
 GRADE: “Recommend” (Roadmap Writers coverage)

 Tom Demar is an L.A.-based writer, filmmaker, composer, actor from Pittsburgh and NYC.